 Once you switch to staging, you can manage all of your staging site’s details and push it live with a single click:

-Then, Kinsta automatically creates a backup whenever you push staging live, in case you need to revert back to the old site after making the switch.
+However, Kinsta automatically creates a backup whenever you push your staging site live, which makes it easy to revert back to the old version in case you accidentally overwrite something important.

 Speaking of backups…

 Kinsta automatically backs up your site every single day and stores 14 consecutive backups for you (or 20 if you’re on the higher-tier plans).
 You can also run a manual backup at any time.

 And here’s what I really like – Kinsta gives you two options:

 - Restore (to live site)

 - Restore To Staging